microsoft/promptpex/docs/src/content/docs/responsible-ai-transparency-note.md

 lastUpdated: 2025-02-18
 ---

-# PromptPex: Responsible AI Transparency Note
+# Responsible AI Transparency Note

 ## What is PromptPex?